alejoceballos/microservices-study/README.md

 #### @ConfigurationProperties

-There are two ways of using Configuration Properties:
+There are 3 ways of using Configuration Properties:

 (1) Configuration class with POJO and bean declaration
 ```java